Do you have a question? You’ll no doubt find the answer to it below. If not, please contact us - our agents will be happy to help.

 Where can I learn more about my Aeroplan account and activity?

-If you’ve misplaced your Aeroplan number, follow this link or call the Aeroplan Contact Center to retrieve it.
+If you’ve misplaced your Aeroplan number, you can retrieve it online, or call the Aeroplan Contact Center at 1-800-361-5373 for assistance.

-We have paused expiry of points until September 30, 2022.
-This means that between now and September 29, 2022 any Aeroplan points which would have expired, will not.
-Effective September 30, 2022, our normal 18-month expiration policy will once again apply.
-Learn more about our Aeroplan policies during these unprecedented circumstances.
+NOTE: We have paused expiry of points until May 31, 2023.
+This means that between now and May 30, 2023, any Aeroplan points which would have expired, will not.
+Effective May 31, 2023, our normal 18-month expiration policy will once again apply.

-If your Aeroplan account has been inactive for 5 consecutive years, it has been closed without the possibility of reactivating it.
-You can create a new Aeroplan account here.
+If your Aeroplan account has been inactive for 5 consecutive years, it has been closed.
+So, create a new Aeroplan account today!
+It’s fast and easy, and you’ll be back to earning points in no time.

 Can I transfer Aeroplan points from a member who has passed away?